#BeMore with Green Hasson Janks.

 “Simple” Tax Reforms We recently participated in a panel discussion for the Producers Guild of America on the 2017 Tax Reform Act (the Act), which went into effect in 2018, for most taxpayer changes.
 This seminar discussed the law, as we know it, and provides options to freelance employees on how to best keep their hard-earned dollars, especially for those in the entertainment sector.
 Our panel was moderated by Carrie Lynn Certa (VP, Chair of AP Council and independent producer) and also […]

 Introduction Companies such as Nestlé and Kellogg are investing in low FODMAP products to deal with the demand from over 40 million North Americans and many more people worldwide living with irritable bowel syndrome (IBS).
 While the awareness of FODMAP diets and their benefits is limited in the United States, the awareness in Australia is widespread and encourages media promotion and increased dissemination of the benefits of the diet worldwide.
-The market in the United States has […]
+The market in the United States has significant […]

 The Tax Cuts and Job Act (“TCJA”) was signed into law on Dec.
 22, 2017.
 The TCJA enacted modifications to the Internal Revenue Code (“IRC”) that will affect all areas of federal taxes including individual, corporate, partnership and others.
 State taxes were impacted due to its close relationship with federal tax.
 Since its enactment late last year, many states have expressed an opinion on the new tax law.
 For many of the changes, the state tax implication will be dependent upon the state.
 It is […]